 Aquatic and Fishery Sciences (AFS) Major and Minor

 Students studying Aquatic and Fishery Sciences (AFS) learn the dynamics of freshwater and marine environments and the sustainable management of aquatic resources.
-Our degree program emphasizes experiential learning through lab and unique field research opportunities.
+Our bachelor’s degree program emphasizes experiential learning through unique lab and field research opportunities.
 Undergraduate students receive individualized attention and mentorship from a small supportive community, while also benefiting from the diversity of a large research institution.

 AFS is an open major, which means that students currently registered at UW can declare this major at any time as long as they have a 2.0 cumulative grade point average.
 It is also transfer-friendly, allows for over 50 free electives, and can easily be combined with minors and double degrees.
 Learn more about the AFS Major requirements and scholarship opportunities available.